CNCFlora/nuvem/README.md

 You will need [VirtualBox](http://virtualbox.org) and [Vagrant](http://www.vagrantup.com/), them at this directory run:

-    vagrant up
+    $ vagrant up

+This will build the virtual machine.
+When ready, acess it and run all apps.

+    $ vagrant ssh
+    $ cd /vagrant
+    $ ./run.sh

-This will take time ; )
+This will take a while : )

 Wait while the VM is built them access [http://192.168.50.200/entrypoint](http://192.168.50.200/entrypoiny).